normen/vim-pio/README.md

 Its very much a WIP, its literally just parts of my vimrc outsourced into a plugin.

+## Features

+- Select board from a list
+- Create project incl.
+Makefile
+- Search and install libararies from a list
+- Errors and warnings with jumpmarks to relevant code files
+- Supports code completion (needs language server plugin, see below)

 ## Installation
 With Plug:
 ```